catppuccin/whoogle/README.md

 ### As an instance user:

+1. Choose your flavour!
-1. Go to Configuration and scroll to the bottom
+2. Go to Configuration and scroll to the bottom.
-2. Under custom css, paste the contents of `whoogle.css`
+3. Under custom css, paste the contents of `css/<flavour>.css`
-3. Hit the Apply button
+4. Hit the Apply button.
-4. Select the dark theme for the Catppuccin theme.

 ### As an instance host:

+1. Choose your flavour!
-Add the contents of `whoogle.env` to either your environment variables or your `whoogle.env`.
+2. Add the contents of `env/<flavour>.env` to either your environment variables or your `whoogle.env`.

 ## 💝 Thanks to